Joshua Media Ministries: Real-estate purchases

 In 2015, Taylor announced plans to purchase the St. Louis-area Jamestown Mall for redevelopment as a religious complex, including a hotel, sports arena, office space, and convention center.
 He claimed that he had a $10 million donation from Karlos Dansby and $400 million in financing arranged, along with a contract to purchase the property from Macy's for $1 million.
 Dansby denied that he had made or pledged the donation, and the church was unable to begin either the site purchase or redevelopment.
 Instead, St. Louis County transferred the property to its port authority in 2017.

 Taylor unsuccessfully sued St. Louis County, claiming that it had undermined his efforts with slow approvals, and Macy's, for reneging on the alleged purchase agreement.
-The mall's 145-acre site remains under management of the Port Authority as of 2022.
+In October 2025, the mall was demolished after nearly 10 years of vacancy.

-In 2021, the Kingdom of God Global Church purchased an abandoned 10,000 square foot mansion in Wildwood, Missouri owned by the rapper Nelly.
-At the time the Church also owned a nearby five-bedroom, nine-bathroom house in nearby Chesterfield.
+In 2021, KOGGC purchased an abandoned 10,000-square-foot mansion in Wildwood, Missouri owned by the rapper Nelly.
+At the time, the Church also owned a nearby five-bedroom, nine-bathroom house in nearby Chesterfield.
 It claimed that these homes were intended for use in a drug and alcohol rehabilitation program.

 In 2022, the Church also purchased an $8.3 million estate from Tampa Bay Buccaneers co-owner Darcie Glazer Kassewitz in Tampa, Florida's Avila neighborhood.
-The estate included a 28,893 square-foot main house and a 2,620 square-foot guest house.
+The estate included a 28,893-square-foot main house and a 2,620-square-foot guest house.